fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

 Get the **SessionsDataSource class** [here](https://github.com/saramgsilva/XamarinWorkshop/blob/master/1010ENEI/2.%20Create%20the%20model%20and%20data%20source/ENEI.SessionsApp/ENEI.SessionsApp/Data/SessionsDataSource.cs), or create your own data.

-### 3. Create the SessionsView
+### 3. Creating the SessionsView

-In this step, you will create the user interface to the SessionsView (which is the main page) to show the data defined in the last step.
+In this step, you will create the user interface for the SessionsView (which is the main page), to show the data defined in the last step.

-#### Create the Xaml page
+#### Creating the Xaml page

 In Xamarin Studio, select the ENEI.SessionsApp project and create a folder called “Views”, as described in figure 25 and figure 26: